History of the Los Angeles Kings: Playoff struggles and return to contention (2014–present)

 In the lead up to the 2021–22 season, the Kings acquired forwards Phillip Danault and Viktor Arvidsson during the offseason.
 They also signed defenseman Alexander Edler in an effort to bolster their blue line presence.
 The Kings qualified for the playoffs for the first time in 4 seasons, despite losing Drew Doughty to injury.
 This season would also prove to be Dustin Brown's last, as the forward announced on April 28, 2022, he would retire following the 2022 playoffs.
 They were defeated by the Edmonton Oilers in seven games in the First Round.

+During the off-season, the Kings acquired Kevin Fiala from the Minnesota Wild, to replace Brown on the first line.
+The 2022–23 season would start off well, as Fiala would lead the team in points for much of the season and be elected to the 2023 All-Star Game.
+Clinching the 2023 playoffs, the Kings once again faced the Edmonton Oilers in the First Round, and the Kings were defeated, this time in six games.